-- Averted in Buffy the Vampire Slayer episode "I Was Made to Love You", as Warren's attempt to create a robotic girlfriend proved to be "too easy", and he ended up feeling nothing for her.
+- Averted in the Buffy the Vampire Slayer episode "I Was Made to Love You", as Warren's attempt to create a robotic girlfriend proved to be "too easy", and he ended up feeling nothing for her.

 - Cupid, "The Linguist": Pygmalion is a linguistics professor; Galatea is a talented chef with a Jersey accent.

-- Doctor Who.
-The idea behind Nubile Savage Leela becoming the Doctor's companion, though, needless to say, there was no romance involved.
+- Doctor Who: The idea behind Nubile Savage Leela becoming the Doctor's companion, though, needless to say, there was no romance involved.
 And Leela didn't change much either, given that a Action Girl in a leather bikini proved to be quite popular with the audience.

 - So Weird did an episode about a painter who disappeared into the beautiful pastoral scene he'd created after falling for it.
 Though this is probably a near-miss, the Opening Monologue relates the story of Pygmalion.